bourharas/DP-201-Designing-an-Azure-Data-Solution/instructions/dp-201-03_instructions.md

 > **Result**: After you completed this exercise, you have created a stream processing pipeline with Azure Databricks solution in AdventureWorks.

-## Exercise 3: Create an Azure IoT reference architecture.

-**Group exercise**

-The main task for this exercise is as follows:

-1. Confirming which architecture created would form part of an Azure IoT reference architecture.

-### Task 1: Create an Azure IoT reference architecture.

-1. As a group, spend **5 minutes** discussing and confirming which architecture that you have created so far that would form part of an Azure IoT reference architecture.

-> **Result**: After you completed this exercise, you have created an architecture to include an Azure IoT reference architecture in Azure.

 ## Lab Review